Dekita/palworld-modconfig-devhelp/guides/mcm/mcm-example.md

 # Complete JSON Example
-Below is a complete example json structure that showcases all possible options in all their glory!! :)
+Below is a complete example json structure that showcases all possible options in their glory!! :)

 ```json
 {